Skip to main content

 Privacy and file handling

-Your data is processed in your browser and is not uploaded to our server.
+Your data stays on your device and is not uploaded.

 Accuracy & methodology